-- (a) Any ball that pitches on the wicket, or passes the batter, that is outside the batter's reach, standing in their normal batting position, is a 'Wide'. - (b) A batter can be dismissed Stumped or Run Out on a Wide.
+- (a) Any ball that pitches on the wicket, or passes the batter, that is outside the batter's reach, standing in their normal batting position, is a 'Wide'. - (b) In T20 matches, all balls bowled leg side of the batter are a Wide. - (c) A batter can be dismissed Stumped or Run Out on a Wide.